duclos-cavalcanti/SoftwareArchitecture-DES/README.md

 was such a pleasure that I wished to transform the material into a repository for future referral.

+- Some source code examples are taken from [sourcemaking.com](https://sourcemaking.com/)
+- Others are taken from [refactor.guru](https://refactoring.guru/)

-All the source code examples are taken from [this](https://sourcemaking.com/) amazing site and are not made by me.
-Please check them out and give them their props!
+This means the source files are not made by me,  please check them out and give them their props!

 ## Chapter 1: Introduction
 ### Patterns